SamuelmdLow/HTN2021/README.md

-# HTN2021
+# Textbook Website
 Website that attempts to replace the textbook!
-Created for Hack the North 2021.
+Creation started during Hack the North 2021.